cdli-gh/annodoc/index.md

 Numeral modifiers adjacent to the unit are annotated as dependents of the unit, not the commodity.
 If the commodity stands *between* numeral and unit, numerals modify the commodity.

+* if numerals appear adjacent to units, annotate the unit as head, not the commodity

+	# Jagersma, Chap.
+9 (43)
+	# ‘with five shekels of silver (for each sheep)’
+	# (JCS 26 p.11 3:1; L; 24)
+	1	kù	kù.g	silver	0	ABL
+	2	5	ja	five	3	nummod
+	3	giĝ4-ta	giĝ4=ta	shekel=ABL	1	appos

+* if numerals and units are separated by the commodity, annotate both as modifiers of the commodity

+	# Jagersma, Chap.
+9 (44)
+	# ‘ten shekels of silver’
+	# (BIN 8:352 2:5; L; 25)
+	1	10	u	ten	2	nummod
+	2	kù	kù.g	silver	0	root
+	3	giĝ4	giĝ4	shekel	2	appos

+`nmod` is also used for epithets and titles:

 ~~~ conllu
 1	sukkal	_	minister	_	_	2	nmod	_	_
 2	an-sig₇-ga-ri-a	_	PN.ABS	_	_	0	ABS	_	_